FPTQuant: Function-Preserving Transforms for LLM Quantization: Method

 \subsubsection{Multihead value transform (mergeable)}

-Note that the attention probabilities are shape $(B,mH, l^1,l^2)$ and the values $(B, mH, l^2,d)$.
+Note that the attention probabilities $\tA$ are of shape $(B,mH, l^1,l^2)$ and the values are of size $(B, mH, l^2,d)$.
 The batched matmul (BMM) multiplies these per sample, head, and token, and sum this over $l^2$.
-Note $d$ plays no role in this BMM, consequently we are free to apply any invertible transform to the $d$ axis.
+Note $d$ plays no role in this BMM, consequently we are free to apply any invertible transform to the $d$ axis---in particular, for a single head and any invertible matrix $\tT$, the attention block output does not change upon merging $\tT$ as follows: $(\tA(\tX\tW_v))\tW_o=(\tA(\tX (\tW_v \tT)))(\tT^{-1}\tW_o)$.
 Note that the different heads in the values are independent, hence we can apply a different transform to each attention head.
 Newer models use grouped-query attention, which requires a bit of bookkeeping: we need to repeat the inverses per key head, across the corresponding softmax heads.
 Assuming there are again $H$ value heads (repeated to $mH$ heads) and $mH$ query heads, we can choose any invertible $\tT_v^{(h)} \in \RR^{d\times d}$, and set:

 which are merged into respectively $\tW_v$ and $\tW_o$ weights.